 - Call Risk Management (520-621-1790) if you have not received training and/or to ensure proper clean up.

 - Immediately call 9-1-1 (University Police).

 - If the fire is small and you have received training, attempt to extinguish it with a fire extinguisher or other available means.
 Do not jeopardize your personal safety.

 - Never allow fire to come between you and an exit.

 - Evacuate your area.
-Close doors and windows behind you to confine the fire.
+Close doors.

 - Do not return to the emergency area until instructed to do so by Police or Fire Department officials.